AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 With this tool, you can specify the desired content subset that you want to transfer from your source AEM instance to your AEM Cloud Service instance.

-Content Migration is a multi-step aprocess that requires planning, tracking and collaboration between different teams.
+Content Migration is a multi-step process that requires planning, tracking, and collaboration between different teams.

 <!--- The following diagram lays out the ideal path to be followed for a successful content migration.